-Clinic dates may be booked weeks to months in advance.
-If you need to miss an appointment for unforeseen circumstances, please call as quickly as possible so that we can see another patient at that time.
+- Clinic dates may be booked weeks to months in advance.
+If you need to miss an appointment for unforeseen circumstances, please call as quickly as possible.
 This will also be an opportunity to inquire about rescheduling your appointment, or about being placed on our cancellation list.

 What if my doctor does not know about the clinic?
 Can I refer myself/my child?

-At this time we only take referrals from physicians.
-You can discuss your interest in our program with your physician, and we would be happy to answer any questions s/he has.
-Our referral form can be found on this website.
+At this time, we only take referrals from physicians and nurse practitioners.
+You can discuss your interest in our program with your physician, and we would be happy to answer any questions they have.

-My child is afraid of needles and procedures.
-Will these happen at a Pain Clinic Appointment?
+I am afraid of needles and procedures.
+Will these happen at a Pain Clinic appointment?

-Our assessment involves talking with the child or adolescent and their parent(s).
-There is a brief physical exam, however, it is non-invasive and does not involve any needles.
+Our initial appointment involves a conversation with yourself and your caregivers.
+There is a brief physical exam, however, it does not involve any needles and we work within your comfort zone.
 We try to minimize any pain or discomfort during the physical exam.

-It is important for us to know as much about your child’s medical history as possible in order to provide a safe and accurate opinion.
-We request that you let us know about any tests or opinions you have had so that we can be well informed in helping your child.
+It is important for us to know as much about your medical history as possible in order to provide a safe and accurate opinion.
+We request that you let us know about any tests or opinions you have had so that we can be well informed in helping you.

-I have concerns about pain medications and am unsure if I want my child taking them.
+I have concerns about pain medications and am unsure if I want to take them.
 Can I still be seen by your program?